The Catch-22 of Community College Graduation Rates

 The Misconception About "Students"

 While some studies assume that all individuals attending postsecondary schools are traditional students attending college right out of high school, this is not always the case, particularly in the community college environment.
 Many students are professionals needing additional education to compete in the workforce.
 For example, a real estate agent who needs to brush up on her math might take one or two math classes at a local community college.
-These kinds of students do not fit the traditional mold and may not require the traditional educational model of a set number of years of schooling and a degree to succeed in their field.
+These kinds of students do not fit the traditional mold and may not require the conventional educational model of a set number of years of schooling and a degree to succeed in their field.
 Yet, they may be classified as dropouts because they don’t acquire a degree.

 Questions?
 Contact us on Facebook @communitycollegereview